CAFAudit/audit-service/docs/en-us/Getting-Started.md

 where:

 * [BROKERS] - This specifies the kafka broker(s) to be used, it is formatted as a comma separated list of address:port endpoints.
-* [USERNAME] - This is the vertica database loader account name (e.g. caf-audit-loader).
+* [USERNAME] - This is the Vertica database loader account name (e.g. caf-audit-loader).
-* [PASSWORD] - This is the password for the vertica database loader account name. (e.g. "c@FaL0Ad3r")
+* [PASSWORD] - This is the password for the Vertica database loader account name. (e.g. "c@FaL0Ad3r")
-* [OPERATOR] - This is the vertica database loader account name wrapped in double quotes(e.g. "\"caf-audit-loader\"").
+* [OPERATOR] - This is the Vertica database loader account name wrapped in double quotes(e.g. "\"caf-audit-loader\"").

 Example: